divyanshu16/mypage/docs/index.md

 ## About Me

 I specialize in taking AI products from concept to production.
-Whether it’s reinforcement learning for real-time ad bidding, multilingual generative models for customer service, or robust ML pipelines deployed across distributed systems — I’ve helped scale AI efforts that make a measurable impact.
+Whether it’s reinforcement learning for real-time ad bidding, multilingual generative models for customer service, or robust ML pipelines deployed across distributed systems — I’ve helped scale AI efforts that make a measurable impact, with products reaching revenue 5MM$ annually and [pending patent](https://patents.google.com/patent/US20230078872A1/).

 I enjoy working across the full stack of machine learning: from data engineering and modeling to deployment, monitoring, and iteration — always with a product mindset.